-This information will help you prepare for your endoscopic retrograde cholangiopancreatography (ERCP) at Memorial Sloan Kettering Cancer Center (MSK).
+This information will help you get ready for your endoscopic retrograde cholangiopancreatography (ERCP) at Memorial Sloan Kettering (MSK).

 - Ducts are tubes in your body that carry fluids.